-2 APPLICATION OF NEW AND REVISED INTERNATIONAL FINANCIAL REPORTING STANDARDS (IFRS) (CONT'D)
+2. APPLICATION OF NEW AND REVISED INTERNATIONAL FINANCIAL REPORTING STANDARDS (IFRS) (CONT'D)

-2.2 Relevant new and revised Standards in issue not yet effective (cont'd)
+2.2 Relevant new and revised Standards in issue not yet effective (Cont'd)

-IAS 27 Separate Financial Statements - Amendments reinstating the equity method as an accounting option for investments in in subsidiaries, joint ventures and associates in an entity's separate financial statements (effective 1 January 2016) IFRS 7 Financial Instruments: Disclosures - Deferral of mandatory effective date of IFRS 9 and amendments to transition disclosures (effective 1 January 2018) IFRS 7 Financial Instruments: Disclosures - Additional hedge accounting disclosures (and consequential amendments) resulting from the introduction of the hedge accounting chapter in IFRS 9 (effective 1 January 2018) IFRS 7 Financial Instruments: Disclosures - Amendments resulting from September 2014 annual improvement to IFRS (effective 1 January 2016) IFRS 9 Financial Instruments - Finalised version, incorporating requirements for classification and measurement, impairment, general hedge accounting and derecognition (effective 1 January 2018) IFRS 10 Consolidated Financial Statements - Amendments regarding the sale or contribution of assets between an investor and its associate or joint venture (effective for annual periods beginning on or after 1 January 2016) IFRS 10 Consolidated Financial Statements - Amendments regarding the sale or contribution of assets between an investor and its associate or joint venture (effective 1 January 2016) IFRS 10 Consolidated Financial Statements - Amendments regarding the application of the consolidated exception (effective 1 January 2016) IFRS 12 Disclosures of Interests in Other Entities - Amendments regarding the application of consolidated exception (effective 1 January 2016) IFRS 13 Fair Value Measurement - Amendments resulting from Annual Improvements 2011-2013 Cycle (scope of the portfolio exception in paragraph 52) (effective 1 July 2014) IFRS 15 Revenue from Contracts with Customers - Original issue (Applies to an entity's first annual IFRS financial statements) (effective 1 January 2017)
+- IFRS 7 Financial Instruments: Disclosures Additional hedge accounting disclosures (and consequential amendments) resulting from the introduction of the hedge accounting chapter in IFRS 9 (effective 1 January 2018) - IFRS 7 Financial Instruments: Disclosures Amendments resulting from September 2014 annual improvement to IFRS (effective 1 January 2016) - IFRS 9 Financial Instruments Finalised version, incorporating requirements for classification and measurement, impairment, general hedge accounting and derecognition (effective 1 January 2018) - IFRS 10 Consolidated Financial Statements Amendments regarding the sale or contribution of assets between an investor and its associate or joint venture (effective date has been deferred indefinitely). - IFRS 10 Consolidated Financial Statements Amendments regarding the application of the consolidated exception (effective 1 January 2016)

 The directors anticipate that these Standards and Interpretation will be applied on their effective dates in future periods.
-The directors have not yet had an opportunity to consider the potential impact of the application of these amendments.
+The directors have not yet assessed the potential impact of the application of these amendments.